junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 1. Sudden, mild diarrhea.
 No fever.
 (Upset stomach?
 ‘Intestinal flu’?)

 ♦ Drink lots of liquids.
 Usually no special treatment is needed.
-It is usually best not to use‘anti-diarrhea’ medicines such as bismuth subsalicylate (Kaopectate, p.
-383) or diphenoxylate (Lomotil).
+It is usually best not to use‘anti-diarrhea’ medicines such as bismuth subsalicylate (Kaopectate, [page 383](#page-383)) or diphenoxylate (Lomotil).

 They are never necessary and do not help either to correct dehydration or get rid of infection so why waste money buying them?
 Never give them to persons who are very ill, or to small children.

 2. Diarrhea with vomiting.
 (Many causes)

 ♦ If a person with diarrhea is also vomiting, the danger of dehydration is greater, especially in small children.
-It is very important to give the Rehydration Drink (p.
-152), tea, soup, or whatever liquids he will take.
+It is very important to give the Rehydration Drink ([page 152](#page-152)), tea, soup, or whatever liquids he will take.

 Keep giving the Drink, even if the person vomits it out again.
 Some will stay inside.
 Give sips every 5 to 10 minutes.